 Easier to Use

 VHS tapes are big and bulky.
-They take too much space in your home and, when you wanted to lend a movie to a friend or another family member in the past, they used to take up too much space in your bag.
-When you turn old VHS tapes into DVDs, you can also easily store a DVD disc anywhere – even between the pages of a book!
-You can’t say the same for the VHS tape.
+They take too much space in your home and when you wanted to lend a movie to a friend or another family member in the past, they used to take up too much space in your bag.
+When you turn old VHS tapes into DVDs, you can also easily store a DVD anywhere.
+Many DVDs can be put into a single case, making for much more compact storage.

 More Durable Films

-A DIY transfer can result in accidental erasure or damage which, in turn, results in lost memories.
+We hope this list has convinced you to transfer your VHS tapes into DVDs.
+However, a DIY transfer can result in accidental erasure or damage, which, in turn, results in lost memories.
 For this reason, always seek professional help when converting your old tapes to DVD!
-We’re always on hand to answer any questions you may have, so just get in touch and we’ll be more than happy to help with anything you need!
+Video2DVD are always on hand to answer any questions you may have, so get in touch, and we’ll be more than happy to help with anything you need.